diasbruno/pastery.el/readme.md

 ### to submit a paste

-With you have a region selected, it will be sent.
+If you have a region selected, it will be sent.
 To send an entire buffer just call the function.

 `M-x pastery-submit`